RECRUITMENT FOR 2024 - 2025

 What our trainees say

 ‘The PM sessions were tailored to our needs therefore each session was relevant and not a repetition of previous meetings.
-The School Direct Lead made us feel that we could go to them at any time and they always made time for us.
+The School-Based Lead made us feel that we could go to them at any time and they always made time for us.
 I feel very lucky’

 ‘Positive environment, continuous support throughout and dedicated staff.
 Overall, an amazing first teaching experience’